Warner Robins Little Theatre is proud to present its third show of the fall season, Baggage.

 Katie Manning is directing Baggage for the theater.
 The cast includes Phyllis, Karen Harkins; Bradley, David Hightower; Mitzi, Kelly Monaghan and Dr. Alexander, Driscoll Clemons.

 They are both disagreeable people, Phyllis and Bradley, Manning said, and as they sort out their baggage, they realize that they both arent good with relationships and decided to practice on each other to have one and fall in love.

-The story is a comedy but with a couple of lessons along the way.
+The story is a comedy but with a few lessons along the way.

 They both learn to accept people as they are, Manning said.
 If a relationship is meant to be, it will be.

-With only four people in the cast, the pressure is on, according to Manning, who is in her fifth season of directing for the Warner Robins Little Theatre.
+With only four people in the cast, the pressure is on, said Manning, who is in her fifth season of directing for Warner Robins Little Theatre.

 Also, mark your calendars for the Warner Robins Little Theatres fall fundraiser performance of Off Book by Cochran playwright Andy Davidson.
 To be held Nov.
-22-24, the Warner Robins Little Theatres production will mark the first time Off Book has ever been performed.
-Mannings daughter, Cheryl Lindstrom will be directing Off Book
+22-24, the Warner Robins Little Theatres production will mark the first time Off Book has been performed.
+Mannings daughter Cheryl Lindstrom will be directing Off Book.

 When: 8 p.m.
 Nov.
 1-2, 7-9, 14-16; 2:30 p.m.
 Nov.
 10

 Where: Warner Robins Little Theatre, 502 S. Pleasant Hill Road, Warner Robins

 Cost: $16 general admission; $14 seniors, students, active military; on Thursdays, buy one ticket at regular price, get a second ticket at half price